 A transcript request should include the student's name (including maiden name and any other previous last names), Social Security number, dates of attendance, address to which the transcript should be sent, signature and date.
-Southeastern Illinois College reserves the right to withhold transcripts from students who are in debt to the institution.
-Students may discuss the resolution of their indebtedness with the Business Office.
+Transcripts may also be requested online at www.sic.edu/transcripts.